kendrinab/todo-v2-c39/README.md

 ]
 ```

-- To create a new To Do item in this application, make an HTTP POST request to /api/items.
-The body of your POST request should look like this:
+- To create a new To Do item in this application, make an HTTP `POST` request to `/api/items`.
+You should receive an HTTP 201 response, and the body of your `POST` request should look like this:

 ```
 {
-    "id": 3,
     "item": "the name of the thing we're including", "completed": false
 }